-Public relations (PR) is a growing industry and offers good career development opportunities.
+PR is a growing industry and offers good career development opportunities.
 However, there is strong competition for jobs at all levels.

-New graduates could expect to work as a PR assistant or junior account executive for one or two years before gaining promotion to PR officer or account executive.
+As a new graduate, you could expect to work as a PR assistant or junior account executive for one or two years before gaining promotion to PR officer or account executive.